Aniruddha69/Agrivault/README.md

 ### What is ECSC?

-ECSC (Evaporative Cooling Storage Chamber) is a **low-cost, passive cold storage technology** that uses water evaporation to cool produce .
+ECSC (Evaporative Cooling Storage Chamber) is a **low-cost, passive cold storage technology** that uses water evaporation to cool produce.

 ### How It Works